Symphony of the Seas cruise ship: 48 passengers tested positive for Covid-19 - ExBulletin

 Symphony of the Seas cruise ship: 48 passengers tested positive for Covid-19

-(CNN) Despite strict measures supposed to keep oceanic cruises Covid-free, operator Royal Caribbean says at least 48 people aboard one of its ships that docked in Miami this weekend have tested positive for the virus.
+(CNN) Despite strict measures meant to minimize Covid outbreaks on ocean cruises, operator Royal Caribbean says at least 48 people aboard one of its ships that docked in Miami this weekend have tested positive for the virus.

 The Symphony of the Seas, the world’s largest cruise ship, was carrying more than 6,000 passengers and crew on a week-long trip to the Caribbean when a guest tested positive, which resulted in resulted in a broader contact tracing, according to Royal Caribbean.

 The Symphony of the Seas carried 6,091 passengers and crew.
-In a statement, Royal Caribbean said a guest tested positive during the trip and subsequent cases were detected as a result of contact tracing.
+In a statement, Royal Caribbean said after a guest tested positive during the trip, subsequent cases were detected as a result of contact tracing.

 He said 95% on board were fully vaccinated.
 Of those who have since tested positive, 98% were fully vaccinated.
 The total number of cases was 0.78% of the population on board.